International Relations Of East Asia

 |

 Class attendance: Students are expected to attend all this course’s lectures.
-Attendance will account for 30% of the overall course grade.
+Attendance will account for 5% of the overall course grade.
+In accordance to the Summer School rules, it is mandatory to attend more than 80% of the lectures.

-Participation in discussions and other class activities: Students are expected to participate in the proposed discussions and classroom-based activities, read the suggested materials, ask questions, listen to others and help generate a positive atmosphere in which everyone can contribute.
+Participation in the guided debate/simulation and other class activities: Students are expected to participate in the proposed discussions and classroom-based activities, read the suggested materials, ask questions, listen to others and help generate a positive atmosphere in which everyone can contribute.
 The lecturer will propose a discussion at the end of each unit.
-Toward the end of the course, students will prepare and take part in a simulation exercise.
-Participation will account for 35% of the overall course grade.
+Toward the end of the course (last Thursday), students will prepare and take part in a simulation exercise.
+Participation is mandatory and will account for 30% of the overall course grade.

 Quizzes: students will take two short quizzes, which will account for 35% of the overall course grade.
-One to be conducted during the second week, and the other during the third week.
+One to be conducted during the first half of the second week (Monday or Tuesday), and the other toward the end of the third week.
 The quizzes will cover the subjects covered in the lectures, proposed reading materials and discussions.
 Students will be allowed to refer to their class notes and suggested materials when taking the quizzes.

 Books: